yash30389/read/README.md

 # Default Infra Setup Guide

 ## Overview
-This guide provides steps to set up the infrastructure for StackSet deployment across tenant and brand workload accounts using NX and AWS CDK.
-The setup includes generating projects, synthesizing infrastructure code, deploying StackSets, and adding parameters to Parameter Store for each account.
+This guide provides steps to set up the infrastructure for StackSet deployment across tenant and brand workload account's.
+The setup includes generating project's, synthesizing infrastructure code, deploying StackSet's and adding parameters to ParameterStore for each account.

 ### Deploy Default Infra